CONVEX

 What to Watch

-- European peripheral CDS (Italy, Greece, Spain) around ECB policy pivots
+• European peripheral CDS (Italy, Greece, Spain) around ECB Transmission Protection Instrument activation thresholds and German coalition dynamics

-- US CDS spread around debt ceiling negotiations — any sustained move above 50 bps is historically abnormal
+• US CDS spread around debt ceiling negotiations, any sustained move above 50 bps remains historically anomalous and has cross-asset ripple effects through money market funds and repo collateral chains

 Frequently Asked Questions